 - Prioritize links and content.
 What’s more important goes to the top.

 - Always provide a way to exit to home, and a step back in each page.

-- Break lengthy/complicated forms into a wizard like step-by-step
+- Break lengthy/complicated forms into a wizard-like step-by-step

 Dhiraj is a Sr. UX Analyst at Mobisoft Infotech.
-He has passion for providing simple solutions to complex problems and actively plays the role of user advocate throughout the project life cycle.
+He has a passion for providing simple solutions to complex problems and actively plays the role of user advocate throughout the project life cycle.
 He is also a passionate Blogger & Tech. enthusiast.
 His hobbies include exploring new places & trekking.